T‑Mobile

 The Problem

-In late 2022, T-Mobile had a simple comparison chart showing pricing differences between carriers.
-It did the job, but it was static — a snapshot that couldn't adapt to the constantly shifting landscape of plan pricing, promotions, and competitive positioning.
-When a new value campaign launched in mid-2023, the business saw an opportunity to turn this static chart into something more powerful: an interactive tool that could position T-Mobile as the pricing and value leader in the marketplace.
+In late 2022, T‑Mobile had a simple comparison chart showing pricing differences between carriers.
+It worked, but it was static... essentially a snapshot that went stale every time the business decided to change up the plans.
+When a new value campaign launched in mid-2023, leadership saw an opportunity: turn the chart into an interactive tool that made the case for T‑Mobile as the value leader.

-The challenge wasn't just building a calculator.
-It was building a tool that could evolve — from a basic line selector, to a benefits comparison engine, to a full savings calculator that computed pricing, savings percentages, and value breakdowns — all while remaining accurate, legally compliant, and simple enough for any customer to use.
+The real challenge: building something that could evolve.
+It started as a line selector, became a benefits comparison, and eventually turned into a full calculator that computed savings percentages and dollar amounts... all while staying accurate, legally compliant, and simple enough for anyone to use.

 The Approach

-This tool didn't start with a grand plan.
-It started in market and evolved through real-world insights.
-Each iteration was informed by data from the previous version — what customers clicked, where they dropped off, what questions they still had after using it.
+There was no grand plan.
+The tool started in market and each version was shaped by data from the last one: what people clicked, where they dropped off, and what questions they still had.

 The tool went through multiple phases: first a line selector and basic comparison view, then a benefits comparison showing what's included at T‑Mobile versus what you pay extra for at Verizon and AT&T, and eventually a full calculator that computes actual savings percentages and dollar amounts based on a prospect's current plan.

-Since the calculator displays competitor data, all pricing and plan information lives in a JavaScript object maintained on the front end — a deliberate architectural decision driven by the regulatory requirement to control exactly what's displayed and update it quickly when plans change or legal flags something.
+Since the calculator displays competitor data, all pricing and plan information lives in a JavaScript object on the front end.
+Legal needed to control exactly what's shown and update it fast when plans change or something gets flagged.

-One of the biggest ongoing challenges was satisfying regulators and legal.
-Displaying competitor pricing comparisons required careful sourcing, constant updates, and multiple rounds of review.
-The calculator had to be accurate not just for marketing — it had to hold up under regulatory scrutiny.
+Displaying competitor pricing comparisons meant careful sourcing, constant updates, and multiple rounds of legal review.
+Plus, the calculator had to hold up under both regulatory scrutiny and marketing approval.

 The Result

-The metrics that turned the calculator into the centerpiece of T-Mobile's current advertising strategy:
+The numbers that made the calculator the centerpiece of T‑Mobile's current ad strategy:

 Video Demo